Dustin Berg

 Dustin Berg (born February 19, 1983) is a former member of the Indiana National Guard.
-In July 2005, he pleaded guilty to shooting Hussein Kamel Hadi Dawood al-Zubeidi, who had been his partner during the U.S. Occupation of Iraq.
+In July 2005, he pleaded guilty to fatally shooting Hussein Kamel Hadi Dawood al-Zubeidi, who had been his partner during the U.S. occupation of Iraq.
 He was sentenced to serve 18 months.

 Berg's original claim of self-defense was initially believed, and he was awarded a Purple Heart for the event that later earned him detention, demotion and a Bad Conduct Discharge.

 Investigation

 Berg initially told investigators that he had been shot by the Iraqi police officer and then returned fire, killing him.
 Capt.
 Dan Stigall, who prosecuted the case, said Berg stuck with that story until 2004, when he admitted killing the Iraqi policeman.

 Berg later claimed that, while on patrol with his Iraqi partner, he had a sudden premonition that his partner represented a danger to him.
 So he shot him three times, killing him.

 Berg then shot himself in the stomach with his dead partner's weapon, so that he could claim he fired in self-defense.

 Berg's self-inflicted gunshot wound caused a relatively minor injury.

 After Berg admitted shooting himself, his Purple Heart was later revoked.